Elizabeth Conyngham, Marchioness Conyngham: Royal mistress

 The Conynghams were not well connected, but according to the Duke of Wellington, Elizabeth decided as early as 1806 to become a mistress of the Prince of Wales, the future King George IV.
 She probably became his lover in 1819, when he was prince regent, but finally supplanted her predecessor, Isabella Seymour-Conway, Marchioness of Hertford, after he became king in 1820.
 He became besotted with her, constantly "kissing her hand with a look of most devoted submission."
 While his wife Caroline of Brunswick was on trial in 1820 as part of efforts to divorce her, the king could not be seen with Lady Conyngham and was consequently "bored and lonely."
-During his coronation, George was constantly seen "nodding and winking" at her.
+During his coronation, George was seen continually "nodding and winking" at her.

 Lady Conyngham's liaison with the king benefited her family.
-Her husband was raised to the rank of a marquess in the Peerage of the United Kingdom and sworn to the Privy Council, in the coronation honours of 1821.
+In the coronation honours of 1821, her husband, already a marquess of Ireland, was created Baron Minster in the Peerage of the United Kingdom and sworn to the Privy Council.
 He was also given several other offices, including Lord Steward of the Household and the lieutenancy of Windsor Castle.
 Her second son was made Master of the Robes and First Groom of the Chamber.

 Lady Conyngham had Whiggish sympathies, but usually did not concern herself with political ambition; she concentrated rather on furthering the financial position of her family.
 But on one occasion, she requested that her son's tutor be made Canon of St. George's Chapel, Windsor, and the prime minister, Lord Liverpool, threatened to resign over the matter.
 Arguments with Lady Castlereagh further worsened the relationship between the king and Lord Liverpool's government.
 She also disliked Benjamin Bloomfield, Keeper of the Privy Purse, and was successful in having him removed in 1822.
 His successor, William Knighton, was a close friend of the king who successfully cleared all his debts later in his reign.
 Dorothea Lieven, wife of the Russian ambassador, dismissed her with contempt as having "not an idea in her head...not a word to say for herself...nothing but a hand to accept pearls and diamonds, and an enormous balcony to wear them on."